1681 – Despite witnesses against him being discredited, Oliver Plunkett is hanged, drawn and quartered in London.

 1701 – A public holiday is proclaimed for the inauguration of a statue of William III at College Green, Dublin.

-1867 – Thomas Francis Meagher (“Meagher of the Sword”), Young Irelander leader, Irish nationalist and American politician, drowns.
+1867 – Thomas Francis Meagher, born in Co Waterford, (“Meagher of the Sword”), Young Irelander leader, Irish nationalist and American politician, drowns.

 1881 – The Royal Dublin Fusiliers is formally created by the amalgamation of two British Army regiments in India – the Royal Bombay Fusiliers and Royal Madras Fusiliers.

-1897 – Birth of Thomas (Tom) Barry, in Co Kerry, one of the most prominent guerrilla leaders in the Irish Republican Army during the Irish War of Independence.
+1897 – Birth of Tom Barry, in Co Kerry, one of the most prominent guerrilla leaders in the Irish Republican Army during the Irish War of Independence.

 1899 – Birth of singer Cavan O’Connor.